ibm-cloud-docs/solution-tutorials/multi-region-serverless.md

 The action **doWork** implements one of your API operations.
 The action **healthz** is going to be used later on the check if your API is healthy.
 It could be a no-op simply returning *OK* or it could do a more complex check like pinging the databases or other critical services required by your API.

-The following steps will need to be repeated for every location where you want to host the application back-end.
+The three following sections will need to be repeated for every location where you want to host the application back-end.
 For this tutorial, you can pick *Dallas (us-south)* and *London (eu-gb)* as targets.

 ### Define actions